probmods/ppaml2016/chapters/5-data.md

 ## Exercises

-extend any of these analysis or prediction examples
+Extend any of these analysis or prediction examples

-other examples:
+Other ideas:

-- power of ten (planet money)
+- Power of Ten (Planet Money podcast)
-- mark and recapture
+- Mark and recapture
+- Good-Turing estimator
+- (really hard?)
+Figure out how to perform inference on the weight prediction model with using drift kernels